New Meadows, Idaho: History

 Prior to the establishment of Adams County in 1911, Meadows was in Washington County; The Meadows Eagle newspaper served the community, and C. A. Hackney was the publisher.

-The Pacific and Idaho Northern (PIN) Railroad ran from Weiser to an area about 2 mi from Meadows, the site of modern-day New Meadows founded in 1911.
+The Pacific and Idaho Northern (PIN) Railroad ran from Weiser to an area about 2 mi west of Meadows, the site of modern-day New Meadows founded in 1911.
 The city of New Meadows hosts the last surviving remnants of the PIN; without the railroad, New Meadows would arguably not have existed.

 The depot was built in 1910 and served as the northern end of the PIN Railroad.
 It is a significant cultural and historical resource in the Payette River Scenic Byway corridor in the city of New Meadows, at the junction of US-95 and state highway 55.
 It is listed on the National Register of Historic Places.
 The depot is an asset for the community of New Meadows and currently functions as a community center for the local area.
 It hosted the Barn Again!
 Smithsonian Institution traveling exhibition in 2005, and represents early twentieth century efforts to create a north–south railroad for Idaho.
 Though the efforts ultimately failed, the PIN Railroad served an important function as a "farm-to-market" railroad until 1940, and then as a timber railroad for local timber outfits.

 The Union Pacific acquired the line in 1936 and in 1979 abandoned the northern end of the line, from the Tamarack sawmill site north of Council to New Meadows, along US-95.
 The depot was a functioning facility until 1972.
 In 1978, ACHS acquired the title to the PIN Depot to preserve it as a repository for the history of Adams County.
 Since 2000, the building has been preserved from immediate deterioration; the foundation has been restored and the building has a new roof.